bazel-contrib/SIG-rules-authors/go-tutorial.md

 we mentioned you do not need to use go directly at all, when using bazel.
 But to get a "easy" jump start we wanted to quickly generate some code.

+// TODO finish the code to do that?

-The project is going to consist of a simple cli program that rolls a random number or generates a random word.
+The project is going to consist of a simple cli program that generates a random number or generates a random word.

 ## Generate the project framework